cardano-foundation/developer-portal/docs/native-tokens/minting.md

 policyid=$(cat policy/policyID)
 ```

-For our fictional example this would result in the following output - <b>please adjust your values accordingly</b>:
+For our fictional example, this would result in the following output - <b>please adjust your values accordingly</b>:

 ```bash
 $ txhash="b35a4ba9ef3ce21adcd6879d08553642224304704d206c74d3ffb3e6eed3ca28"